-2019 Responsibility 1.
-Set targets, define affordable housing, and track and measure the creation of affordable housing units Council (set); Staff (track) 2.
-Implement rental-only zoning Staff 3.
-Incentivize development of rental housing and look for further opportunities to expedite and simplify development processes for affordable rental housing Staff 4.
-Create a municipal housing service to acquire land and enter into partnerships for the purposes of providing affordable (de-commodified) housing Staff 5.
-Examine existing City land as possible sites for affordable housing and emergency shelter spaces including road-edge remnants, wide roads, 1240 Yates Street Staff 6.
-Allow moveable tiny homes in all backyards that currently allow garden suites at rents of no more than \$500 per month Staff 7.
-Implement Market Rental Revitalization Program Staff 8.
-Develop Community Amenity Contribution Policy Staff 9.
-Consider a grant program for secondary suites including those that are accessible and serve an aging population Staff 10.
-Examine a grant program to incentivize the creation of affordable garden suites Staff 11.
+Set targets, define affordable housing, and track and measure the creation of affordable housing units Continuing in 2020 Council (set); Staff (track) 2.
+Implement rental-only zoning Continuing in 2020 Staff 3.
+Incentivize development of rental housing and look for further opportunities to expedite and simplify development processes for affordable rental housing Continuing in 2020 Staff 4.
+Implement Market Rental Revitalization Program Continuing in 2020 Staff 5.
+Develop Community Amenity Contribution Policy (Complete) Staff 6.
 Accelerate Implementation of Victoria Housing Strategy: a.
 Develop city-wide strategy for additional house conversion opportunities b.
 Incentivize and mandate the creation of family-appropriate two and three bedroom rental units c.
-Identify funding mechanisms to acquire land to facilitate federal, provincial and regional investment in affordable housing d.
-Explore the expanded use of tax exemptions to create more affordable housing Staff 12.
-Allow tiny homes and garden suites on lots that already have secondary suites or duplexes Staff 13.
-Expand garden suite program to allow larger units on larger lots Staff

-201 ontinued (Responsibility 14.
-Houseplexes and Townhouses: a.
+Identify funding mechanisms to acquire land to facilitate federal, provincial and regional investment in affordable housing Staff d.
+Explore the expanded use of tax exemptions to create more affordable housing Continuing in 2020 Houseplexes and Townhouses: a.
 Undertake a city-wide planning exercise to identify suitable locations for townhouses and houseplexes b.
 Support houseplexes as a form of multi-unit housing that provides a sensitive transition within neighbourhoods c.
 Support more family housing including townhouses and row houses d.
-Support new ground-oriented housing forms and lock-off suites Staff 202 20 15.
-Create a Small Scale Housing Ambassador position to make it easier for property owners and homeowners to create affordable housing (10 units or less) Staff 16.
-Create a Tenant Housing Ambassador position to make it easier for renters to navigate the Tenant Assistance Policy, Standards of Maintenance Bylaw and other issues Staff 17.
+Support new ground-oriented housing forms and lock-off suites Continuing in 2020 Staff 2020 Create a municipal housing service to acquire land and enter into partnerships for the purposes of providing affordable (de-commodified) housing Staff 9.
+Create a Tenant Housing Ambassador position to make it easier for renters to navigate the Tenant Assistance Policy, Standards of Maintenance Bylaw and other issues Staff 10.
 Consider a comprehensive amendment to the Zoning Bylaw to permit all "Missing Middle" housing forms without need for rezoning or development permit.
 This builds on 2019 Action "Houseplexes and Townhouses: Undertake a city-wide planning exercise to identify suitable locations for townhouses and houseplexes."
+Staff 11.
+Allow moveable tiny homes in all backyards that currently allow garden suites at rents of no more than \$500 per month Staff 12.
+Consider a grant program for secondary suites including those that are accessible and serve an aging population Staff 13.
+Examine a grant program to incentivize the creation of affordable garden suites Staff 14.
+Allow tiny homes and garden suites on lots that already have secondary suites or duplexes Staff 15.
+Expand garden suite program to allow larger units on larger lots Staff

-Staff 202 2 1 18.
-Explore the potential of creating a Victoria Housing Corporation Staff 19.
-Develop relevant partnerships and pilot a project matching seniors with extra bedrooms with eligible lodgers Staff Ong going 20.
-Regularly evaluate the City's bonus density policy and the number of units being created as a result of it Staff 21.
-Encourage barrier-free housing and universal design in new developments Staff 22.
-Identify opportunities for affordable housing in all neighbourhood plans Staff 23.
-Advocate for more affordable student housing Council 24.
-Facilitate, incent and support co-op housing Staff
+2021 Explore the potential of creating a Victoria Housing Corporation Staff 17.
+Develop relevant partnerships and pilot a project matching seniors with extra bedrooms with eligible lodgers Staff Ong oing 18.
+Regularly evaluate the City's bonus density policy and the number of units being created as a result of it Staff 19.
+Encourage barrier-free housing and universal design in new developments Staff 20.
+Identify opportunities for affordable housing in all neighbourhood plans Staff 21.
+Advocate for more affordable student housing Council 22 Facilitate, incent and support co-op housing Staff 23.
+Examine existing City land as possible sites for affordable housing and emergency shelter spaces Staff

+STRATEGIC OBJECTIVE FOUR